James Greenleaf: Land deal with Aaron Burr

 Greenleaf continued to be active in land speculation in New York state in addition to his speculation elsewhere in the U.S. In 1791, New York merchant Alexander Macomb purchased 4000000 acre from New York state, a tract known as "Macomb's Purchase".
 Macomb sold 2000000 acre to William Constable for £50,000 (in dollars).
-Six months later, Constable sold 1000000 acre to banker Samuel Ward for £100,000 pounds (in dollars).
+Six months later, Constable sold 1000000 acre to banker Samuel Ward for £100,000 (in dollars).
 Constable and Ward agreed to sell 2000000 acre to the British land speculator John Julius Angerstein.
 But New York state barred non-citizens from owning property in the state, so Constable and Ward argued that if the law was not changed they would buy the land back from Angerstein.
 The problem was that neither Constable nor Ward had the funds to do so.
 William Stephens Smith, son-in-law of President John Adams, held power of attorney for Angerstein, and in September 1794 he convinced Aaron Burr to buy 210000 acre of Angerstein's land for £24,000.
 Smith, in an obvious conflict of interest, assured Burr that he would provide half the sale price.
 But Smith withdrew from the purchase, leaving Burr to come up with the entire amount.
 Burr could not afford to do so.
 Either Ward or Burr (sources are unclear) sought out Greenleaf for financial assistance.

 On November 25, 1794, Greenleaf agreed to contribute £12,000 (about $500,000 in 2012 inflation-adjusted dollars) to help Burr purchase Angerstein's land.
 Constable and Ward conveyed the deed to Greenleaf in December 1794.
 But Greenleaf was deep in debt.
 He purchased a cargo of tea from Rhode Island merchant John Brown, whose family funded and lent its name to Brown University.
 Greenleaf paid for the cargo partly in cash, and took out a mortgage with Philip Livingston in 1795 on the Angerstein land to pay for the remainder.
 But the purchase agreement with Constable and Ward/Angerstein barred the land from being mortgaged.
 Greenleaf then defaulted on his agreement to help Burr.
 Burr was facing the loss of his own £12,000 as well as the Angerstein property.
 Angerstein was unhappy as well, upset that Ward had sold 210000 acre and that Greenleaf had mortgaged the property.
 Angerstein hired attorney Alexander Hamilton, who had just resigned as Secretary of the Treasury, to press his case.
 A series of suits and countersuits lasting years followed, causing increasingly bad feelings between Burr and Hamilton.
 Burr dueled with Hamilton over other issues on July 11, 1804, killing Hamilton.
 Greenleaf was unable to make his mortgage payments on the Angerstein land, and Livingston foreclosed in December 1798.
 Brown bought the mortgage for $33,000.
 These 210000 acre became known as Brown's Tract.